olewsaa/Yacht-computer/wifi2wifi/Readme.md

 iptables -A FORWARD -i wlan0 -o wlan1 -j ACCEPT sh -c "iptables-save > /etc/iptables.ipv4.nat"
 ```
-and update the interafaces file.
-This is where wlan0 and wlan1 are described,
+Next step is to update the interfaces file.
+It is in this file where wlan0 and wlan1
-wlan0 is the internal wifi interaface (server, dhcp server local) and wlan1 is
+are described, wlan0 is the internal wifi interaface (server, dhcp server local) and
-the external wifi client which obtain an ip address (dhcp client request)from the
+wlan1 is the external wifi client which obtain an ip address (dhcp client request)
-hotspot wifi provider ashore.
+from the hotspot wifi provider ashore.
 ```
-/etc/network/interfaces
+nano /etc/network/interfaces
 ```
 Remember to replace MAC address with your Raspberry Pi internal wlan MAC address,
 ```